cnabio/cnab-spec/101-bundle-json.md

 - `modifies`: Indicates whether the given action will _modify resources_ in any way.

 The `modifies` field _must_ be set to `true` if any resource that is managed by the bundle is changed in any way.
 The `modifies` field assists CNAB implementations in tracking history of changes over time.
-An implementation of CNAB _may_ use this information when describing history or managing releases.
+An implementation of CNAB MAY use this information when describing history or managing releases.

 An invocation image _ought_ to handle all custom targets declared in the `actions` section.
 An invocation image _should not_ handle actions that are not included by the default list (`install`, `upgrade, `uninstall`) and the custom actions section.